JerryI/Mathematica-ThreeJS-graphics-engine/README.md

 Written in JS parser and drawer allow to export or embed to web pages 3D graphics from Wolfram notebook.
 Unlike other build-in export functions it recreates pure Mathematica's functions like ``Sphere[]``, ``GraphicsComplex[]``, ``Polygon[]`` and etc. See disscussion at [mathematica.stackexchange](https://mathematica.stackexchange.com/a/215025/53728).

-Some parts of the code which is responsible for rotation, zoom, dragging objects and lighting system were taken from Mathics project.
-The home page of Mathics is http://mathics.github.io.

 ## Live example
 ----------
 [See](https://jerryi.github.io/Mathematica-ThreeJS-graphics-engine/)